 Mark this down now: the 2015-16 season will be the most important one so far for the OKC franchise.
 This is the one where both Kevin Durant and Russell Westbrook at healthy.
 It’s the one where new coach Billy Donovan will face his biggest recruiting battle ever: trying to keep Kevin Durant in Oklahoma City.

-WHY YOU SHOULD WATCH: It’s pretty straight forward: the Thunder are one of the best teams in the league, and have the best duo in the NBA in Durant and Westbrook.
-They’ve gained depth in the roster over the past few seasons, and can rotate 10 each night if needed to give the big two a break.
+WHY YOU SHOULD WATCH: It’s pretty straight forward: the Thunder are one of the best teams in the league and have the best duo in the NBA in Durant and Westbrook.
+They’ve gained depth in the roster over the past few seasons and can rotate 10 each night if needed to give the big two a break.
 They’ve got their work cut out for them in the West, but are a ton of fun to watch.

 WHY YOU SHOULD TURN THE CHANNEL: Because you hate basketball apparently?

 CRAZY STUPID PREDICTION: The Thunder could win the NBA Title, but with a brand new coach to the NBA and a treacherous playoff run through a top heavy Western Conference, I don’t see that happening.
-What will happen, however, is the charm of Billy Donovan wearing off on Kevin Durant, and he will sign no less than a 2 year deal to stay with OKC.
+What will happen, however, is the charm of Billy Donovan wearing off on Kevin Durant, and he will sign no less than a two-year deal to stay with OKC.

 4) San Antonio Spurs